LeanKit-Labs/lux.js/README.md

 The options argument passed to `lux.createStore` takes an option `storageStrategy` property.
 By default, lux will use the `MemoryStorage` strategy- which acts as an in-memory cache for your data (you can still retrieve data from over the wire/localStorage, etc.).
 You can easily implement your own storage strategy - please see the `MemoryStorage` class in the source for more information.
 (I will document this more later on.)

 ####ActionCreator APIs
-Since components don't talk to stores directly - the use an ActionCreator API as a proxy to store operations.
+Components don't talk to stores directly.
+Instead, they use an ActionCreator API as a proxy to store operations.
 ActionCreator APIs are built automatically as stores are created.
 You can get one for a specific store by calling `lux.getActionCreatorFor(storeNamespace)`.
 If you use the luxAction mixin (or use a ControllerView or lux Component), action creator APIs will appear under this.actions.storeNamespace.
 The auto-generated ActionCreator APIs use the same method names as the corresponding store handler method.
 ActionCreator methods simply publish the correct message payload for the action.
 Remember that any arguments you pass to an ActionCreator method should be *fully serializable*.
 If you really need to, you can create your own ActionCreator API for a store, or even override the methods on an auto-generated one.
 You just have to honor the message contracts (see the source for information on that now....more documentation later).

 ####luxAction mixin
 The luxAction mixin (which is provided automatically when you call `lux.createControllerView` and `lux.createComponent`) will look for a `getActionsFor` array on your component options.
 This array should contain the string namespace values for the store(s) the component wants ActionCreators for.
 The ActionCreator APIs will appear on the component under `this.actions.storeNamespace`.